Get Started with Announcements

 Amazon must add your device to an allow list to enable the Alexa Communications Announcements feature for your device's users.
 To launch Announcements, your device must meet AVS security requirements and pass functional certification testing of the feature.
-Contact your AVS Partner Manager to submit your device for Announcements testing and to request whitelisting to self-test Announcements.
+Contact your AVS Partner Manager to submit your device for Announcements testing and request that they add you to the Announcements allowlist.

 Users can send Announcements on any device that supports Alexa in supported in any locale where Announcements are supported: